gobuki/wikiparsec/README.md

 great example, but so are the various Java-based parsers I've seen.)
 So the next best choice is Haskell.

-This looks like Markdown, where's the code?
+~~This looks like Markdown, where's the code?~~
 -------------------------------------------

-One thing I love about Haskell is the Literate Haskell (`.lhs`) format.
-The Haskell compiler can interpret it without any pre-processing, and it encourages documentation as the rule and code as the exception.
+~~One thing I love about Haskell is the Literate Haskell (`.lhs`) format.
+The Haskell compiler can interpret it without any pre-processing, and it encourages documentation as the rule and code as the exception.~~

-Lines that start with the character `>` are code.
+~~Lines that start with the character `>` are code.
 The rest is Markdown.
-The documentation tool `pandoc` can convert this all into nicely-formatted HTML, which you might even be reading right now, but just reading the Markdown + Haskell source should do the job too.
+The documentation tool `pandoc` can convert this all into nicely-formatted HTML, which you might even be reading right now, but just reading the Markdown + Haskell source should do the job too.~~

-You could start reading with `WikiPrelude.lhs`, which sets up the functions we want to be available in all our modules, or `Text/Wiki/MediaWiki.lhs`, which performs the basic level of parsing for MediaWiki syntax.
+You could start reading with `WikiPrelude.hs`, which sets up the functions we want to be available in all our modules, or `Text/Wiki/MediaWiki.hs`, which performs the basic level of parsing for MediaWiki syntax.

 Ideally, this documentation is written with a target audience of people who